veliovgroup/josk/README.md

   <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">
 </a>

-Simple package with similar API to native `setTimeout` and `setInterval` methods, but synced between all running NodeJS instances via MongoDB Collection.
+Simple package with similar API to native `setTimeout` and `setInterval` methods, but synced between all running Node.js instances via MongoDB Collection.

 Multi-instance task manager for Node.js.
-This package has the support of cluster or multi-thread NodeJS instances.
-This package will help you to make sure only one process of each task is running.
+This package has the support of clusters, multi-server and multi-threaded Node.js instances.
+This package goal is to make sure that the only single process of each *task* (*job*/*cron*) is running across *multi-server* (*multi-thread*/*multi-instance*) setup.

 __This is a server-only package.__